At one point, I was having 6" of water loss per day (or more) in my waterfall. Here are my tips for maintaining your water feature.

 For starters, we will assume that your pond is well-designed and that you have built a good water-tight waterfall.
 Also, if your pond is small, hopefully you have limited the amount of dramatic splash your waterfall provides.
 Get too much of that splashing and dancing off rocks effect, and your water will disappear in a hurry.

 The most likely cause of water loss from your pond is simple evaporation caused by changes in your waterfall.
-Your waterfall most likely has covering plants, taro, and rush, and eventually they are going to take off — not necessarily in the first couple of years.
+Your waterfall most likely has covering plants, taro, and rush.
+Eventually, they are going to take off—just not necessarily in the first couple of years.
 But when they do, watch out.
 Also, rocks can shift in your waterfall.

 Take a look at the water flow down your rocks.
 Does their positioning allow for free flow downward?
 You may need to set some smaller rocks at strategic places to better channel the water stream.

 Notice where your taro or rush are.
 Do big specimens grow in places that dam up water?
 Remove them.

 Most importantly, check the bottom of your waterfall.
 As covering plants thrive, their roots can grow into a mat.
 This has an effect like a sponge — it soaks up water and doesn’t allow it to escape down the lip.
 The plants can also grow past the edge of your waterfall.
 Cut and prune them.